-- (c) "Disability" has the same meaning as "Disability" in the Celanese Corporation 2008 Deferred Compensation Plan or such other meaning as determined by the Committee in its sole discretion, provided that in all events a "Disability" under this Agreement shall constitute a "disability" within the meaning of Treasury Regulation Section 1.409A-3(i)(4). - (d) "Qualifying Disposition" means a sale or other disposition by the Company or one or more subsidiaries of all or part of a business, business unit, segment or subsidiary in a stock, asset, merger or other similar transaction or combination thereof, and determined by the Committee to be a Qualifying Disposition. - (e) "Retirement" of the Participant shall mean a voluntary separation from service on or after the date when the Participant is both 55 years of age and has ten years of service with the Company, as determined by the Company in its discretion based on payroll records.
-Retirement shall not include voluntary separation from service in which the Company could have terminated the Participant's employment for Cause.
+- (c) "Disability" has the same meaning as "Disability" in the Celanese Corporation 2008 Deferred Compensation Plan or such other meaning as determined by the Committee in its sole discretion, provided that in all events a "Disability" under this Agreement shall constitute a "disability" within the meaning of Treasury Regulation Section 1.409A-3(i)(4). - (d) "Operative Documents" means the 2018 Plan and this Agreement. - (e) "Qualifying Disposition" means a sale or other disposition by the Company or one or more subsidiaries of all or part of a business, business unit, segment or subsidiary in a stock, asset, merger or other similar transaction or combination thereof, and determined by the Committee to be a Qualifying Disposition. - (e) "Retirement" of the Participant shall mean a voluntary separation from service on or after the earlier of (i) the date when the Participant is both 55 years of age and has ten years of service with the Company, as determined by the Company in its discretion based on payroll records, or (ii) the date when the Participant is age 62 or greater; provided, however, that in the case of clause (ii), unless waived by the Board, (1) the Participant shall have provided at least 12 months' advance notice to the Board of such planned retirement from the Chief Executive Officer position and (2) the Board shall have designated a successor Chief Executive Officer.
+Retirement shall not include voluntary separation from service in which the Company could have terminated the Participant's employment for Cause. - (f) "service" shall mean continued service as the Executive Chairman of the Board of Directors (but not service as another non-employee director that is not Executive Chairman), employee, contractor or consultant.